MikhailProg/ws-tls-inet/README.md

 $ ws -h test -u / -- inet localhost 1234
 ```

-To run bash which is associated with the control terminal extend the previous command with -T:
+To run bash with own control terminal extend the previous command with -T:
 ```
 $ PATH=$PATH:.
 $ setsid inet -r -s -k localhost 1234 -- ws -r -s -h test -u / -T -- setsid sh -c 'exec bash -i 2>&1' >/dev/null </dev/null 2>&1
 ```

-this option forces ws to open pseudoterminal devices (master and slave) and to pass data via master, the slave side will be the input/output for child process (bash).
-Run bash with setsid it needs to be a session leader to use the control terminal.
+it forces ws to create pseudoterminal devices (master and slave) and to pass data via master, the slave device becomes the input/output for child process.
+Use another setsid to make bash a session leader to open the control terminal.

 ## Test and perfomance